letsencrypt/cp-cps/CPS.md

 Identification and authentication for revocation requests is performed by ISRG in compliance with Section 4.9 of this document.

-Identification and authentication are not required when revocation is being requested by ISRG.
+Identification and authentication are not required when ISRG is requesting revocation.

 # 4. CERTIFICATE LIFE-CYCLE OPERATIONAL REQUIREMENTS